 Here an example of how to compute delinquent interest.
 Assuming that you have failed to pay the amount of 10, 000 last tax return 2018?
 To compute the delinquent interest is to multiply the unpaid tax by the interest rate of 12%.
 Therefore, 10, 000*12% is equal to 1,200.
 So how much you should pay for the unpaid taxes this year?
 Your tax due at this time must include the delinquent interest and the unpaid tax.

 How about if the tax due involved more than one taxable year?
 In the same situation above.
 Assuming Taxpayer A was assessed deficiency tax due for 6, 000.
 The delinquent tax due is partly affected by the new interest rate of 12% at the same time by 20%.
 Assuming that the full payment of the tax due will be in March 2018.
 How should the delinquent interest be computed?

-In this update, the interest rate on delinquent tax due does not decrease the tax rate but it is favorable to the taxpayer because of this train law.
+In this update, the interest rate on delinquent tax due does not decrease the tax rate but it is favourable to the taxpayer because of this train law.
 It includes also on how to identify if you need to pay not only the unpaid tax due but also the interest on delinquent tax due.
 Regarding the computation of delinquent interest, make sure you know when is the deadline for the full payment of the assessment amount.

 If you still have questions regarding this update, make sure to notify me by dropping your comments below.
 Please don’t be shy to share your thoughts.
 If you like this article, make sure to press the share button or subscribe for more updates.